Additivity and Fiber Sequences for Combinatorial K-Theory: categories

 We call this the ``southern square''.
 Good cubes in $\E$ are defined in the same way. \end{defn}

 \begin{rmk}\lbl{goodcubessymmetric:claim} A priori, it seems as if our definition of good cube is subject to a choice of direction.
 Indeed, we could have taken $\star$-pushouts of the back and front faces, instead of the left and right faces, and induced a different southern square.
-However, as we show in \cref{goodcubessymmetric}, if any of these induced squares are good, then all of them are.
+However, as explained in \cref{goodcubesymmetric}, if any of these induced squares are good, then all of them are.
 Moreover, it is possible to define a ``southern arrow'' m-morphism of the entire cube as in \cite[Definition 2.3]{stupidpaper} and show that any of the southern squares of a cube is good if and only if this southern arrow exists. \end{rmk}

-\begin{thm}\lbl{functorfcgw} For $\C$ a $\fcgw$ category and $\D$ any double category, the functor double category $\C^\D$ admits the structure of a $\fcgw$ category as follows: \begin{itemize} \item $\Ar_{\g} \M$ are the commutative squares of m-natural transformations whose component cubes of naturality squares between m-morphisms are good cubes. $\Ar_{\g} \E$ is defined dually \item the functors $k$ and $c$ are defined pointwise from those of $\C$, as is $\star$ in the sense that the $\star$-pushout of a span of $\D$-shaped diagrams in $\C$ is the $\D$-shaped diagram of pointwise $\star$-pushouts \end{itemize} \end{thm}
+\begin{thm}\lbl{functorfcgw} For $\C$ an $\fcgwa$ category and $\D$ any double category, the functor double category $\C^\D$ admits the structure of an $\fcgwa$ category as follows: \begin{itemize} \item $\Ar_{\g} \M$ are the commutative squares of m-natural transformations whose component cubes of naturality squares between m-morphisms are good cubes. $\Ar_{\g} \E$ is defined dually. \item The functors $k$ and $c$ are defined pointwise from those of $\C$, as is $\star$ in the sense that the $\star$-pushout of a span of $\D$-shaped diagrams in $\C$ is the $\D$-shaped diagram of pointwise $\star$-pushouts.
+Distinguished squares are also given pointwise. \end{itemize} \end{thm}

-Showing that this defines a $\fcgw$ structure is nontrivial, especially for $\star$-pushouts, but the axioms of $\fcgw$ categories were designed to enable this kind of construction.
-As the technical details of this proof are not needed to describe our main results, we defer it to \cref{functorappendix}, along with several helpful corollaries providing FCGW structures on more specialized subcategories of $\C^\D$.\bsnote{cite thesis in submitted version}
+Showing that this defines an $\fcgwa$ structure is nontrivial, especially for $\star$-pushouts, but the axioms of $\fcgwa$ categories were designed to enable this kind of construction.
+As the technical details of this proof are not needed to describe our main results, we refer the reader to \cref{appendixpart2}, which also contains several helpful corollaries providing $\fcgwa$ structures on more specialized subcategories of $\C^\D$.